Anindya-Karmaker/Background_Remover_AK/GUIDE.md

-# Quick Start Guide: Background Remover AK
+# Quick Start Guide: Background Remover

-Welcome to Background Remover AK!
+Welcome to Background Remover!
 This guide will walk you through the main features and settings to help you get professional-looking results quickly and easily.

 ## Table of Contents
 1. [The Basics: Loading & Saving](#the-basics-loading--saving)